lpolish/luispulidocom-new-blog/CHESS_INTEGRATION_PLAN.md

 14. **Implement "Request Game" Flow:** Add the UI and logic for a user to send a game request to me.
 15. **Create Admin Dashboard:** Build the private page for me to view and manage game requests.
 16. **Enable Real-Time Updates:** Use Supabase Realtime Subscriptions to make the games interactive between two players.

 ---

+---

+## Status Update (2025-08-07)

+### Current Flow and Implementation

+**Frontend:**
+- Chess game UI is implemented using React and `chessboardjsx`.
+- Game logic is managed with `chess.js`.
+- The AI mode uses a Web Worker to communicate with Stockfish.
+- The worker is loaded from `/stockfish/stockfish-worker.js` and attempts to load Stockfish WASM, then JS, then fallback to API (not yet implemented).
+- The UI blocks further moves while waiting for Stockfish to respond, showing "thinking..." status.
+- Only valid moves are allowed, and only when it is the player's turn.

+**Worker:**
+- The worker now has robust logging for initialization, command receipt, and Stockfish output.
+- It attempts to load WASM first, then JS, and logs all steps and errors.
+- Commands are forwarded to Stockfish, and relevant output (`bestmove`, etc.) is posted back to the main thread.
+- Debug and status messages are visible in the browser console for troubleshooting.

+**Current Issue:**
+- After the first player move, the worker receives the command but Stockfish does not respond with a `bestmove`.
+- The UI correctly blocks further moves, but does not update or show the AI's move.
+- No errors are shown, but more logging is now available for diagnosis.

+### Next Steps for Testing and Debugging
+1. Test the chess game in the browser and monitor the console for `[Worker-LOG]` and `[Stockfish]` messages.
+2. Confirm that the worker is initialized and receiving commands after each move.
+3. Check if Stockfish is posting output (especially `bestmove`) back to the main thread.
+4. If no output is received, verify the Stockfish JS/WASM files are correct and compatible with the worker interface.
+5. If needed, add more logging to the frontend to display worker status and errors in the UI.
+6. Once Stockfish responds, ensure the UI updates with the AI's move and unblocks the player.
+7. Document any further issues and update the plan before continuing with new features.

+---